 The attributes that make up this year’s winners all have a passion for aviation, whether it’s maintenance, education, executive management, general aviation, business aviation, rotorcraft, military, MRO, or airline, they all love what they do and want to keep improving themselves and the industry.
 Thank you for the solid future you provide.
 And if you started as a child who wanted to know more about aircraft or wanted a better future for yourself by committing to the aviation later in life, we’re glad you’re a part of the Next Generation of aircraft maintenance professionals.

 There is no one path to success in aviation.
 Sometimes you grow in one company, other times it requires moving around to take advantage of what the industry offers or which direction your interest takes you.
 Take a look at this year’s winners to see the different paths that are available.
 And as always, share your story to encourage others to follow.

-Aircraft Maintenance Technology is proud to recognize this year’s winners.
+Aircraft Maintenance Technology is proud to recognize Mark Steinbeck as one of this year’s winners.